mvgrimes/muzak/README.md

 * "set volume to 25"
 * "exit"

-Credits
+Credits and Reason for Fork
 -------

+This is a fork of lordpengwin's muzak (https://github.com/lordpengwin/muzak).
+It was forked to better fit my needs, some differences:

+- A default player can be specified in the config file
+- Stop causes the player to be paused, not powered off
+- Play will un-pause
+- Adds Next Song command
+- Proper package.json for easier setup

-* This skill uses an enhanced version of Piotr Raczynski's squeezenode Node.JS module.
-It has been modified to support basic HTTP authentication as well as some additional functionality
+This skill uses an enhanced version of Piotr Raczynski's squeezenode Node.JS module.
+It has been modified to support basic HTTP authentication as well as some additional functionality.
+I have further modified it to support https and will publish it shortly.